tamunoWoks/web_scraper/README.md

 # web_scraper
-A basic python script that scrapes data from a website
+A basic python script that scrapes data from a particular website